ewilsey/MART441/HW-4/readme.md

 #2
 I wanted to style the font this week to change up from the default font-family that I have been using thus far.
 I googled and looked at examples and tested a built in font called 'fantasy'.
+Stylistically it works for headers but not for paragraphs.